Acceptable recycling and waste

 Quantities of soil, concrete and masonry:

-- domestic quantities only (equivalent to a trailer or ute load)
+- are accepted for domestic quantities only (equivalent to a trailer or ute load)

 Waste vouchers or fees apply for the disposal of green waste.
 Green waste material comes from the garden and includes: